derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 32 km W of Ashkāsham, Afghanistan, and had a magnitude of 5.2.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 02/01, 2022 09:27.
+The last tremor or earthquake happened 19 km SW of Ashkāsham, Afghanistan, and had a magnitude of 4.2.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 02/01, 2022 13:33.
 Thanks stackoverflow!!